OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 ---
 layout: post
-title: "Writing React - part 1 : Coffeescript"
+title: "Writing React - Part 1 : Coffeescript"
 slug: "writing-react-part-1-coffeescript"
 category: blog
 author: liam
 date: 2016-12-09 09:00:00
-excerpt: "his week I gave a talk on building a chess game using Ruby on Rails and Reactjs..."
+excerpt: "Last week I gave a talk on building a chess game using Ruby on Rails and Reactjs..."
 ---

+>Last week I gave a talk on building a chess game using Ruby on Rails and Reactjs.
+The questions and discussions afterwards reminded me of the struggle of starting with a new framework - and prompted me to write up our experiences with adopting an edge framework into an existing app.
+>If you are interested in this talk (or even attending any future if you are lucky enough to live in Galway), here are links to the [presentation][1], [code][2] and [event][3]

 <div style="text-align: center; margin: 0 auto;">
   <img src="/img/react/react.png" class="img-responsive" alt="Delivery time!" />
   <em>The future?</em>
 </div>
 <br />

->Last week I gave a talk on building a chess game using Ruby on Rails and Reactjs.
-The questions and discussions afterwards reminded me of the struggle of starting with a new framework - and prompted me to write up our experiences with adopting an edge framework into an existing app.
->If you are interested in this talk (or even attending any future if you are lucky enough to live in Galway), here are links to the [presentation][1], [code][2] and [event][3]

 Just over a year ago we began our journey into using ReactJS with OnePageCRM.
 Since then we have converted parts of our application into React.
 It isn't an easy transition, and we experienced a wide variety of problems trying to integrate a new view rendering framework into an existing application without a full rewrite.